89luca89/terrible/README.md

 When Ansible run, it generates *n* `.tf` files, depending on the VM specified into the inventory.
 This is the result of the **init** phase.
 Once finished this task, the files are completed and ready to be used by **Terraform**.

 At this time, Ansible takes these files and use **Terraform** for each instance of them.
-Once finished this task, the VMs, previously described into the inventory, are correctly deployed into the **KVM** server(s).
+Once finished this task, the VMs, previously described into the inventory, are correctly deployed into the **QEMU/KVM** server(s).

 ## Configuration